larycoder/ulake-internship/ingestion/README.md

 # ULake Data Ingestion
-This module is a part of ulake (datalake) work as a crawler.
+This module is a part of ulake (datalake) and serve as a crawler.

 # Develop Tools
-1. java 16
+1. java 11
 2. gradle 7.1.1
-3. quarkus 2.1.0
+3. quarkus 2.8.1.Final
-4. Intellij (optional)
-5. hibernate
-6. jackson

 # Development Guideline
 The project structure comes up with 2 path: REST API and Crawler library.